 Manjoo seems to mistake one kind of “fact” for another.
 The rules in the CMOS and similar references are entirely contrived.
 I’m not suggesting they should be ignored, or that they’re always unjustified.
 Rather, I’m saying that there are different levels of authoritative information.

 The Chicago Manual of Style is not a thoroughly-researched scientific study.
-Nor is it an ancient text discovered in a cave by archaeologists.
+Nor is it an ancient, sacred text discovered in a cave by archaeologists.
 It is a guidebook that is revised regularly by humans like you and me.
 To his credit, Manjoo acknowledges that these rules are arbitrary, but that’s not really my point.

 For something to be “totally, completely, utterly, and inarguably wrong,” it has to be part of an objective reality.
 For example, if I were to say, “On February 10, 2011, Barack Obama was the President of the United States” or “Mars is not the largest planet in our solar system,” that would be rationally irrefutable.
 However, if I were to say, “The speed limit on Road X is 35 miles per hour, which proves that the speed limit on Road X should be 35 miles per hour,” the argument becomes circular and overstates the ephemeral authority upon which it is based.